-Commented [29]: Clarifies that duty to develop curriculum is at SU/SD level.
+Commented [SB36]: Clarifies that duty to develop curriculum is at SU/SD level.
 There is not a statewide curriculum.

-See: definition of "culturally responsive teaching."
+Commented [SB37]: See: definition of "culturally responsive teaching."

-Removed in response to comment from Arts Educators Association
+Commented [SB38]: Removed in response to comment from Arts Educators Association

-3. Provide comprehensive elementary and secondary health and physical education learning experiences, including the effects of tobacco, alcohol, and drugs on the human system for all students in accordance with sections 16 V.S.A. § 131 and § 906(b)(3).

-(f) artistic expression and core arts disciplines such as (including dance, media arts, music, theater, and visual arts, in alignment with the standards that have been approved by the State Board: visual, media and performing arts);

-(g) transferable skills, which refers to lifelong learning and interdisciplinary skills that are vitally important for students 'personal agency and contributions as members of a diverse and democratic society, (including communication, collaboration, creativity, innovation, inquiry, problem solving, critical thinking, and the use of technology, and intercultural competency); and
+- 2. Offer options for students in grades K-12 to participate in at least 30 minutes of physical activity within or outside of the school day.
+Physical activity may include recess and movement built into the curriculum but does not replace physical education classes. - 3.
+Provide comprehensive elementary and secondary health and physical education learning experiences, including the effects of tobacco, alcohol, and drugs on the human system for all students in accordance with sections 16 V.S.A. § 131 and § 906(b)(3). - (f) artistic expression and core arts disciplines such as (including dance, media arts, music, theater, and visual arts, in alignment with the standards that have been approved by the State Board; visual, media and performing arts); - (g) transferable skills, which refers to lifelong learning and interdisciplinary skills that are vitally important for students' personal agency and contributions as members of a diverse and democratic society, (including communication, collaboration, creativity, innovation, inquiry, problem-solving, critical thinking, and the use of technology, and intercultural competency); and